 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).

-allergic to hazelnuts and have had serious allergic reactions including life-threatening breathing problems (anaphylaxis).
+Hazelnut seems to be safe for most people in food amounts.
+But some people are allergic to hazelnuts and have had serious allergic reactions including life-threatening breathing problems (anaphylaxis).
 Hazelnuts have also been associated with one reported outbreak of botulism from contaminated yogurt.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Asero R. Detection and clinical characterization of patients with oral allergy syndrome caused by stable allergens in Rosaceae and nuts.
 Ann Allergy Asthma Immunol 1999;83:377-83.
 View abstract.

 Caballero T, Martin-Esteban M. Association between pollen hypersensitivity and edible vegetable allergy: a review.
 J Investig Allergol Clin Immunol 1998;8:6-16.
 View abstract.

 Caballero T, Pascual C, Garcia-Ara MC, Ojeda JA, Martin-Esteban M. IgE crossreactivity between mugwort pollen (Artemisia vulgaris) and hazelnut (Abellana nux) in sera from patients with sensitivity to both extracts.
 Clin Exp Allergy 1997;27:1203-11.
 View abstract.